MicrosoftDocs/Dynamics-365-Operations.et-ee/scm/pim/product-variant-identification-nomenclature.md

 ### <a name="example"></a>Näide

-Kooslusel on neli koosluse rida, mis on jaotatud kahte konfiguratsioonigruppi.
+Kooslusel on neli koosluserida, mis on jagatud kaheks konfiguratsioonigrupiks.

 -   Koosluserida: M0007, standardkorpus
     -   Konfiguratsioonigrupp: korpus